segarciat/TLPI/ch63-Alternative-IO-Models/exercises/07-epoll-always-ready/README.md

 ## Solution

-I implemented a program similar to Listing , which creates the number of pipes specified in the first command-line argument.
-The program writes a single byte to the write end of each pipe, and then adds the file descriptor corresponding to the pipe's read end to the epoll interest list.
+I implemented a program similar to Listing 63-2, which creates the number of pipes specified in the first command-line argument.
+The program writes a single byte to the write end of each pipe, and then adds the file descriptor corresponding to the pipe's read end to the *epoll* interest list.
 It then enters a loop where it performs a fixed number of polls, each for at most 1 file descriptor.
 The number of polls can be specified as a second command-line argument, but it defaults to 1 million otherwise.
-The program does not read the pipe from the pipe, so all of the read file descriptors for the pipes are always ready.
+The program does not read the data in the pipe, so all of the read file descriptors for the pipes are always ready.

-I ran the program together with the `sort` and `uniq -c` commands to determine how many times each file descriptor was called.
+I ran the program together with the `sort` and `uniq -c` commands to determine how many times each file descriptor was polled.

 To build and run: